OlegShteynbuk/ftapp/README.txt

 2.4 The program should have enough memory for the largest of the documents.
 There are various techniques to deal with big files; processing big files is not implemented yet.
 Current implementation read all files into memory; there are comments in the code how to change the code to keep in memory one file at a time.
 2.5 It is possible to trade speed for memory and vice versa, see comments in the code.

-    	3, To run:
+    	3. Installing
-1. create directory and unzip or clone the project, it will be the project root directory
-2. cd to the project root directory.
+3.1 create directory and unzip or clone the project, it will be the project root directory 3.2 cd to the project root directory.
-3. create a virtual environment from conda-req.txt, which is located in the requirements directory;
+3.3 create a virtual environment from conda-req.txt, which is located in the requirements directory;
     conda-req.txt was created by conda.

-4. init nltk installation, this step is optional depending on nltk installation python ./ftapp/parsing/init_installation.py
+3.4. init nltk installation, this step is optional depending on nltk installation python ./ftapp/parsing/init_installation.py

-3.	run
+		4. Running
 python -m ftapp.parsing.process
   optional arguments:
   	-h, --help  (show help message)
   	-c  (output to the console, defaults to html output)

-4.	run tests
+4. Running the tests
 python -m pytest ftapp/tests
 	or
 python -m pytest ftapp/tests/test_parse.py